 A urinary tract infection is an infection in any part of the urinary system, which includes the kidneys, bladder, ureters, urethra and the tubes that link them.
 They can be painful, annoying and can cause discomfort.
 Most often, urinary tract infections involve the lower urinary tract — the bladder and the urethra.
 Women are at greater risk of developing a urinary tract infection than men are.

-Women are more at risk of contracting UTI and these factors specific to women are:
+Women are more at risk of contracting Urinary Tract Infection or UTI and these factors specific to women are:

 Other risk factors for UTIs may be urinary tract abnormalities, blockages in the urinary tract, suppressed immune system, use of catheter, a recent urinary procedure.

-Not all people experience symptoms of UTI, however the ones that do, may have some of the following:
+Not all people experience symptoms of Urinary Tract Infection (UTI), however the ones that do, may have some of the following:

 If your kidneys are affected you get pain in the flanks, high fever, chills, nausea and vomiting.
 An infection in the bladder will put pressure on the pelvis, frequent feeling of urgency and pain while urinating, and possibly blood in the urine.
 If your urethra carries the infection, the signs will include burning with urination and discharge.

-At Medcare, you can consult the best urologists and get the right urinary tract treatment.
-Antibiotics are usually the first line of treatment.
+At Medcare, you can consult the best urologists and get the right treatment.
+Antibiotics are usually the first line of urinary tract infection (UTI) treatment.
 However, if you have repeated spells of UTI then certain treatment recommendations are made:

 Above all, you need to be self-aware and take precautions.